-The CCVPN (Cross Domain and Cross Layer VPN) blueprint is a SOTN (Super high-speed Optical Transport Network) network-as-a-service orchestrated and managed by ONAP, to realize unified management and scheduling of resources and services, and to deploy value added services automatically.
+The CCVPN (Cross Domain and Cross Layer VPN) blueprint is a cross carrier solution combining SOTN (Software-defined Optical Transport Network) and SD-WAN (Software-defined Wide Area Network) network-as-a-service orchestrated and managed by ONAP, to realize unified management and scheduling of resources and services, and to deploy value added services automatically.
 This blueprint shows how to connect vCPE/uCPE devices across CSPs using SD-WAN and across multiple network domains within a CSP.
 The service also crosses networking layers by connecting L3 devices across E-Line type L2 network connections.
 In the case of two operators, two instances of ONAP are deployed at two different geographic sites.